amsterdamtimemachine/flagship/README.md

 **Note**: On first run, the system will automatically generate visualization data (~3 minutes).
 Subsequent runs will be much faster as the data is cached in `data/docker/`.

+The container will automatically generate visualization data on startup if data/docker/visualization.bin is missing.

 ### Docker Commands

 #### Starting & Stopping